 Some of the more common organic materials used for mulching are in the table below.

 |Wood Chip||Wood Shavings||x|

-Paper mulch including cardboard are one of the best weed suppressing mulches you can use in the vegatable garden.
+Paper mulch including cardboard are one of the best weed suppressing mulches you can use in the vegetable garden.

-When purchasing this type of mulch read the lable properly, hardwood bark mulch, and hardwood mulch, are not usually the same product
+When purchasing this type of mulch read the label properly, hardwood bark mulch, and hardwood mulch, are not usually the same product